Son shoots and kills mother's boyfriend in north Harris Co., deputies say

 They say the son lives at the town home.

-Although the son is still on the lose, deputies did say they located the car he drove when he fled the scene.
+Although the son is still on the loose, deputies did say they located the car he drove when he fled the scene.